MMahadShahid1/midterm-question2/readme.md

 #Midterm Question2

-This is a Midterm queston 2 form Muhammad Mahad
+This is a Midterm queston 2 form Muhammad Mahad!
+Hey!!!